 Heelis – National Trust HQ

-The industrial saw-tooth roof form and careful orientation of National Trust’s new 7,100 m² Swindon headquarters bring two of the organisation’s aspirations to the fore: a wish to demonstrate long-term sustainability and another to maintain the character of a historically significant environment.
+The industrial saw-tooth roof form and careful orientation of National Trust’s 7,100 m² Swindon headquarters bring two of the organisation’s aspirations to the fore: a wish to demonstrate long-term sustainability and another to maintain the character of a historically significant environment.

 Though architect FCB’s design incorporates a deep floor plan, the sensitive angling of the building footprint and introduction of roof-lights brings daylight to this two-storey building which consolidates 430 staff previously scattered across four different offices.
 Solar panels, in locations which maximise their exposure to sunlight, generate a large proportion of the building’s electricity.
 Ventilation ‘snouts’, designed to provide wind-driven ventilation whatever the weather, also offer lateral shading to adjacent roof-lights whilst maintaining a view of the sky.